 - Reduce the economic incentive to enter our country illegally by instituting an E-Verify program.
 This will also ensure that employers know who they are hiring, fulfilling their responsibility to the security of the nation as well as to their other employees.

-- Never allow a pathway for citizenship for anyone who has entered the country illegally.
+- Never allow a special pathway for citizenship for anyone who has knowingly entered the country illegally.
 Require those who have entered the country illegally to return to their country of origin and go through the legal immigration process before they are allowed citizenship.

 - Do not allow local communities to aid and abet illegal behavior by providing sanctuary to illegal immigrants.
 Cut off all federal law enforcement funds to sanctuary cities.